Sentdex/Lambda-Cloud/README.md

 # .env file

-You may not need everything included in the example. `LAMBDA_KEY` is your Lambda cloud API key, which allows you to spin up, check, terminate...etc instances. `LAMBDA_SSH_KEY_NAME` is the name of your ssh key file on Lambda cloud, so the API knows which key to associate with an instance you spin up.
-Finally `HF_AUTH` is used for any LLM that you may wish to DL/use on Lambda that requires authorization to use.
+You may not need everything included in the example.
+1. `LAMBDA_KEY` is your Lambda cloud API key, which allows you to spin up, check, terminate...etc instances.
+2. `LAMBDA_SSH_KEY_NAME` is the name of your ssh key file on Lambda cloud, so the API knows which key to associate with an instance you spin up.
+3. `HF_AUTH` is used for any LLM that you may wish to DL/use on Lambda that requires authorization to use.